SHREESH-git/Sudoku-Solver/README.md

 ## 📌 Problem Statement

-> "I implemented a Sudoku Solver using the backtracking algorithm.
-The program fills an incomplete 9x9 grid by recursively placing digits from 1 to 9 while following all Sudoku constraints: unique values in each row, column, and 3x3 subgrid."
+> I implemented a Sudoku Solver using the backtracking algorithm.
+The program fills an incomplete 9x9 grid by recursively placing digits from 1 to 9 while following all Sudoku constraints: unique values in each row, column, and 3x3 subgrid.

 ---